Southam: Parks

 Southam's recreational ground, locally known simply as 'the Rec', is located on Park Lane; the land adjoins St James' churchyard which itself extends to Park Lane, the lower part of Market Hill and the upper part of Warwick Street.
 The bottom of the park is a bare field used mainly for ball games and the upper part contains various kinds of play equipment, with a separate area for very young children.
 The second largest park is at Tollgate Road, locally referred to as 'Tollgate'.
 A small Zoo existed in the town between 1966 and 1985.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals can be received from the Sutton Coldfield TV transmitter.
+Local radio stations are BBC CWR, Heart West Midlands, Capital Mid-Counties, Hits Radio Coventry & Warwickshire, Fresh (Coventry & Warwickshire) and Greatest Hits Radio Midlands.
+The town is served by the local newspaper, The Leamington Observer.

 Transport

+Road

 Southam lies between Leamington Spa and Daventry on the A425 road and between Coventry and Banbury on the A423 road.
 The A426 road connects it to Rugby.
 About 7.5 mi south of Southam is the M40 motorway, though the town is surprisingly not indicated on the Junction 12 signage, despite being the main population centre in the immediate area.